 - A child is a person under the age of 18 years of age.
 Clubs have a legal Duty of Care to protect children from mental, physical or sexual abuse while they are engaged in club activities.
 Every club that chooses to accept children on club activities should implement a Child Protection Policy.
 This does not need to be an onerous task.
 Bushwalking NSW has prepared practical guidelines to assist clubs create a culture of safety among their leaders and members.

-- The guidelines detail procedures which should be carried out prior to accepting children on activities, and what to do if they suspect a child has suffered abuse during an activity, is in danger of abuse, or makes an allegation of abuse.
+- The guidelines detail procedures which should be carried out prior to accepting children on hikes and activities, and what to do if they suspect a child has suffered abuse during an activity, is in danger of abuse, or makes an allegation of abuse.

 - The guidelines also include a checklist for suggested actions by club management committees, and online resources for further information.